Toklio-project/Toklio/README.md

 #### On Linux and OS X

 * Install the dependencies
-* Change to the root of the source code directory and build:
+* Change to the root of the source code directory, change to the most recent release branch, and build:

         cd Toklio
         make